quangnguyenvn/JSON0/README.md

 # Jquill

-Jquill is a Java library that converts Java Objects into their JSON format.
+Jquill is the fastest Java library that converts Java Objects into their JSON format.
 This library focused on performance and was designed to handle huge converting tasks with minimum time.
-The development team used algorithms maximizing the reuse and limiting the abuse of creating new objects in Java that could consume a lot of memory.
+The development team used algorithms to maximize the reuse and limit the abuse of creating new objects in Java that could consume a lot of memory.

-Jquill is inspired by the features of swan quills, the best quill in the world, light, strong and elegant.
+Jquill is inspired by the features of swan quills, the best quill in the world which is light, strong, and elegant.

 ## Installation